acidzebra/vectrix/README.md

 - to enable keyboard remote control functionality you need sshkeyboard for Python: pip install sshkeyboard
 - to enable MQTT logging: you need a configured MQTT broker, some understanding of JSON, and PAHO: pip install paho-mqtt

+# Getting started
+after satisfying the requirements above and downloading the file: in vectrix.py, replace robot_serial found near the very top with your Vector's serial number.
+Optionally change any of the other settings to your liking.
+Run vectrix.py with Python.
+Have fun.

 # Main features
 - built to run 24/7 in console UI or headless mode while using few resources
 - monitors and logs Vector's sensor data and other telemetry to console or file or webhooks (Discord etc)